 Walk the Kicking Horse Pedestrian Bridge

-Downtown Golden is not extensive, and strolling is far from the experience you might get in Banff; however, there are some very charming shops and restaurants to venture in.
+Downtown Golden is not extensive, and strolling is far from the experience you might get in Downtown Banff; however, there are some very charming shops and restaurants to venture into.

 The top highlight in Downtown Golden is the Kicking Horse Pedestrian Bridge, which spans 46 meters over the Kicking Horse River.
 The Kicking Horse Pedestrian Bridge is remarkable in that it is the longest freestanding timber bright in all of Canada.